| |

 To soften the stark, angular look in a room, consider additional (lightweight) fabric curtains to cover or frame the shuttered window on the inside.

-Blackout roller blinds are the most effective, but on their own they're often a bit drab.
+Blackout roller blinds are the most effective, but on their own they can be a bit drab.

 Consider combining them with fabric window treatment ideas - mount a blind ‘invisibly’ behind a curtain rod, a pelmet, or right into the window opening, and then layer it up with drapery.